LewisIsWorking/PathWarsWiki/Writerside/topics/Campaign-Achievements.md

 45. The story of the Planar Traveler
 46. The story of the Prophet
 47. The story of the Puppet Master
-48. The story of the Redemption
+48. The story of the Redeemed.
 49. The story of the Rival
 50. The story of the Shamed
 51. The story of the Stronghold